AdobeDocs/document-cloud-mobile.en/help/acrobat-android/index.md

 # Getting Started {#getting-started}

-Acrobat Reader DC delivers one-click integration with  Adobe Scan and as well as enterprise-class PDF workflow features which are available on all platforms.
+Acrobat Reader DC delivers one-click integration with  Adobe Scan and as well as enterprise-class PDF workflow features.
+Enterprise configuration options support managing your work and personal files as needed.
 An intuitive user interface works similarly across phones, desktop, and the browser.
 Now you can start a collaborative review at work, check review status and comment PDFs on the train, and access any PDF workflow on the web.

+*Enterprise administrators* Configure and deploy mobile apps so that end users can keep work and personal files separate.
+Configure access to Adobe Document Cloud as well as  3rd party cloud storage solutions and manage rich settings for both MAM and MDM environments.

-Your files are simply accessible whenever you need them:
+Whether you're at work or on the go, your files are simply accessible whenever you need them:

-* **Mobile**: Download and configure the free mobile app from your favorite app store.
+* **Mobile**: Manage work and personal files from any location on your phone or tablet.
-* **Web**: Access files on Adobe Document Cloud, Google Drive, Dropbox, or any other location supported by your device.
+* **Web**: Access files on Adobe Document Cloud, Google Drive, Dropbox, or any other location accessible on your device.
 * **Desktop**: Sign in to desktop Acrobat to see all your latest files.

 ## Top pages